-- are aware of their sexuality and understand human sexuality - understand the arguments for delaying sexual activity - understand the consequences of their behaviour and behave sensibly in sexual and pastoral relationships - avoid being exploited or exploiting others - avoid being pressured into unwanted or unprotected sex - understand the link between the misuse of drugs and alcohol and unwanted pregnancy - understand methods of contraception including teaching the correct application of a condom. - understand about sexually transmitted infections including HIV and AIDS and how it is transmitted. - have an understanding of basic first aid and personal safety. - understand the importance of mental health and emotional wellbeing, including body image. - Develop their understanding of their rights and responsibilities at school, home and the wider global community. - Develop their understanding of the role of money.
+- Be made aware of human sexuality, supporting them in developing their own thoughts on their sexuality. - Understand the arguments for delaying sexual activity. - Understand the consequences of their behaviour and behave sensibly in sexual and pastoral relationships. - Be made aware of how to avoid being exploited or exploiting others. - Be made aware of how to avoid being pressured into unwanted or unprotected sex. - Understand the link between the misuse of drugs and alcohol and unwanted pregnancy. - Understand methods of contraception including teaching the correct application of a condom. - Understand about sexually transmitted infections including HIV and AIDS and how it is transmitted. - Have an understanding of basic first aid and personal safety. - Understand the importance of mental health and emotional wellbeing, including body image. - Develop their understanding of their rights and responsibilities at school, home and the wider global community. - Develop their understanding of the role of money.